BlackBalloon/hapi-simple-orm/README.md

       name: 'username'
     )

-    # in case of ForeignKey it is recommended to use 'camelCase' version of referenced Model's name
+    # if you want to ForeignKey field to be named differently than referenceModel name
+    # you need to specify the 'name' attribute to the ForeignKey constructor
     accountCategory: new ForeignKey(
       referenceModel: AccountCategory
       required: true